McDonnell Douglas MD-11: Origins

-In 1981, a Continental Airlines DC-10-10 (registration number N68048) was leased to conduct more research, particularly the effects the newly designed winglets would have on aircraft performance.
-Different types of winglets were tested during that time in conjunction with NASA.
-McDonnell Douglas was again planning new DC-10 versions that could incorporate winglets and more efficient engines developed at the time by Pratt & Whitney (PW2037) and Rolls-Royce (RB.211-535F4).
-The manufacturer finally rationalized all these studies under the MD-EEE (Ecology-Economy-Efficiency) designation, that was later modified to the MD-100 following some more changes.
+In August 1981, a Continental Airlines DC-10-10 (registration number N68048) was leased to conduct more research, particularly on the effects the newly designed winglets would have on aircraft performance.
+Different types of winglets were tested during that time in conjunction with NASA at the McDonnell Douglas flight test facility in Yuma, Arizona and Edwards Air Force Base.
+McDonnell Douglas was again planning new DC-10 versions that could incorporate winglets and more efficient engines developed at the time by Pratt & Whitney (PW2037) and Rolls-Royce (RB.211-535E4).
+The manufacturer finally rationalized all these studies under the MD-EEE (Ecology-Economy-Efficiency) designation, which was later modified to the MD-100 following some more changes.
 The MD-100 was proposed in two versions: the Series 10, having an airframe shorter by 6 ft 6 in compared to the DC-10 and seating up to 270 passengers in a mixed-class configuration; and the Series 20, incorporating a fuselage stretch of 20 ft 6 in over the DC-10 and able to seat up to 333 passengers in the same kind of configuration as the Series 10.
 Both versions could be powered by the same engine families as the actual MD-11 plus the RB.211-600.
 However, the situation for the manufacturer, and the airline industry in general, did not look bright.
-No new DC-10 orders were received, and many among the observers and customers doubted that the manufacturer would stay in business much longer.
-Thus, the Board of Directors decided in November 1983 to once again cease all work on the projected new trijet.
+No new DC-10 orders were received, and many observers and customers doubted that the manufacturer would stay in business much longer.
+Thus, the board of directors decided in November 1983 to once again cease all work on the projected new trijet.

 The following year no new orders for the DC-10 were received.
-The production line was kept active thanks to earlier orders from the U.S. Air Force for 60 KC-10A tankers.
+The production line was kept active thanks to earlier orders from the United States Air Force for 60 KC-10A tankers.
 McDonnell Douglas was still convinced that a new derivative for the DC-10 was needed, as shown by the second-hand market for their Series 30 and the heavier DC-10-30ER version.
 Thus, in 1984 a new derivative aircraft version of the DC-10 was designated MD-11.
 From the very beginning, the MD-11X was conceived in two different versions.
 The MD-11X-10, based on a DC-10-30 airframe, offered a range of 6500 nmi with passengers.
 That first version would have had a maximum takeoff weight (MTOW) of 580000 lb and would have used CF6-80C2 or PW4000 engines.
 The MD-11X-20 was to have a longer fuselage, accommodating up to 331 passengers in a mixed-class layout, and a range of 6000 nmi.